sciZer0/7/v/README.md

 And, <b>the main rule</b> of efficiency is that you must never do more than enough.

 *By the way, permissionlessness is just another word for censorship-resistance.
-And of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*
+And of course, permissionlessness and high-sustainability, both these ones together, imply trustlessness.*

 With blockchain technology, people for the first time ever have gotten the tool to build something that cannot be destroyed — incl. by states.